CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image075.jpg)

 3. **Select Customers** query.
 When selected, Customers will have a blue border and there is a “+” sign after Table (this indicates we are adding a step after Table.
-If you do not see the “+” sign after table, you may have selected a different step.
+If you do not see the “+” sign after Table, you may have selected a different step.
 Select Table and you will be good to go).
 4. From the Visual query menu, select **Combine -> Merge queries**.

     ![](../media/lab-03/image078.jpg)